 The Erie Community Foundation, United Way of Erie County and local members of the Early Learning Investment Commission are providing fundraising oversight for this initiative.
-Early Connections/Success By 6 (EC/SB6) will provide support and partnership in the effort.
+Early Connections will provide support and partnership in the effort.
 This partnership will also provide high-level oversight and facilitate resources for evaluation.
-EC/SB6 is coordinating the Erie’s Future Fund Scholarship Effort, providing support to the fundraising effort, policy development and direct administration of the scholarship.
+Early Connections is coordinating the Erie’s Future Fund Scholarship Effort, providing support to the fundraising effort, policy development and direct administration of the scholarship.
 There are three major funding emphases: direct donations (managed through The Erie Community Foundation); EITC tax credit donations (managed through the United Way of Erie County); and cause related marketing efforts (presently being coordinated through Early Connections).

 Evaluation is built into the scholarship program.
 Formative evaluation will provide information about the implementation of the model and suggestions for improvement as the model is getting underway.
 The summative evaluation will measure the impact of the program on school readiness of participating children, responsiveness of supply to provide more high-quality openings for children, and engagement of participating parents in their children’s education.